pyglet/pyglet/doc/internal/testing.rst

 The pyglet test suite is based on the `pytest framework <http://pytest.org>`_.

-It is preferred to use a virtual environment to run the tests.
+It is strongly preferred to use a virtual environment to run the tests.
 For instructions to set up virtual environments see :doc:`virtualenv`.

-Make sure the virtual environment for the Python version you want to test is active.
-Additionally, make sure that you are running the tests against currently supported Python versions.
-Ideally, you should also test against the minimum supported version to make sure changes are compatible with all supported Python versions.
+Make sure of the following when running tests:

+1. The virtual environment for the Python version you want to test is active.
+2. You are running tests against currently supported Python versions.

+Ideally, you should also test against the minimum supported version (currently |min_python_version|) to make sure your changes are compatible with all supported Python versions.

 To run all tests, execute pytest in the root of the pyglet repository::